BenRogersWPG/WebSearch/README.md

 - **[IN PROGRESS]** Investigate adding autocomplete engine to manual entry
 - Examine performance analysis of code to find potential optimizations
 - Add setting to disable information messages when searching
-- Streamline extension by reducing dependancies
 - Add more GIFs to demo the extension usage
 - Translate the extension to other languages
+- Open search results in sidebar (webview)
 - Perform additional code cleanup
 - Write more tests